zhunengfei/jdonmvc/README.md

 Java web framework working on jdon and spring

-this framework's target is making web developing easy and simple, web programing just like FP, the process just is function in this framework,you woude thing the controller ins the set of function that is cloure when runing.
+this framework's target is making web developing easy and simple, web programing just like FP, the process just is function in this framework,you woude thking the controller as the set of function that is cloure when runing.

 write controller like this:
 -----------------------